metio/terraform-provider-k8s/docs/data-sources/traefik_io_traefik_service_v1alpha1_manifest.md

 Required:

-- `name` (String) Name defines the name of the referenced Kubernetes Service or TraefikService.The differentiation between the two is specified in the Kind field.
+- `name` (String) Name defines the name of the referenced Kubernetes Service or TraefikService.
+The differentiation between the two is specified in the Kind field.

 Optional:

 - `health_check` (Attributes) Healthcheck defines health checks for ExternalName services. (see [below for nested schema](#nestedatt--spec--mirroring--mirrors--health_check))
 - `kind` (String) Kind defines the kind of the Service.
 - `namespace` (String) Namespace defines the namespace of the referenced Kubernetes Service or TraefikService.
-- `native_lb` (Boolean) NativeLB controls, when creating the load-balancer,whether the LB's children are directly the pods IPs or if the only child is the Kubernetes Service clusterIP.The Kubernetes Service itself does load-balance to the pods.By default, NativeLB is false.
+- `native_lb` (Boolean) NativeLB controls, when creating the load-balancer, whether the LB's children are directly the pods IPs or if the only child is the Kubernetes Service clusterIP.
+The Kubernetes Service itself does load-balance to the pods.
+By default, NativeLB is false.
-- `node_port_lb` (Boolean) NodePortLB controls, when creating the load-balancer,whether the LB's children are directly the nodes internal IPs using the nodePort when the service type is NodePort.It allows services to be reachable when Traefik runs externally from the Kubernetes cluster but within the same network of the nodes.By default, NodePortLB is false.
+- `node_port_lb` (Boolean) NodePortLB controls, when creating the load-balancer, whether the LB's children are directly the nodes internal IPs using the nodePort when the service type is NodePort.
+It allows services to be reachable when Traefik runs externally from the Kubernetes cluster but within the same network of the nodes.
+By default, NodePortLB is false.
-- `pass_host_header` (Boolean) PassHostHeader defines whether the client Host header is forwarded to the upstream Kubernetes Service.By default, passHostHeader is true.
+- `pass_host_header` (Boolean) PassHostHeader defines whether the client Host header is forwarded to the upstream Kubernetes Service.
+By default, passHostHeader is true.
-- `percent` (Number) Percent defines the part of the traffic to mirror.Supported values: 0 to 100.
+- `percent` (Number) Percent defines the part of the traffic to mirror.
+Supported values: 0 to 100.
-- `port` (String) Port defines the port of a Kubernetes Service.This can be a reference to a named port.
+- `port` (String) Port defines the port of a Kubernetes Service.
+This can be a reference to a named port.
 - `response_forwarding` (Attributes) ResponseForwarding defines how Traefik forwards the response from the upstream Kubernetes Service to the client. (see [below for nested schema](#nestedatt--spec--mirroring--mirrors--response_forwarding))
-- `scheme` (String) Scheme defines the scheme to use for the request to the upstream Kubernetes Service.It defaults to https when Kubernetes Service port is 443, http otherwise.
+- `scheme` (String) Scheme defines the scheme to use for the request to the upstream Kubernetes Service.
+It defaults to https when Kubernetes Service port is 443, http otherwise.
-- `servers_transport` (String) ServersTransport defines the name of ServersTransport resource to use.It allows to configure the transport between Traefik and your servers.Can only be used on a Kubernetes Service.
+- `servers_transport` (String) ServersTransport defines the name of ServersTransport resource to use.
+It allows to configure the transport between Traefik and your servers.
+Can only be used on a Kubernetes Service.
-- `sticky` (Attributes) Sticky defines the sticky sessions configuration.More info: https://doc.traefik.io/traefik/v3.1/routing/services/#sticky-sessions (see [below for nested schema](#nestedatt--spec--mirroring--mirrors--sticky))
+- `sticky` (Attributes) Sticky defines the sticky sessions configuration.
+More info: https://doc.traefik.io/traefik/v3.1/routing/services/#sticky-sessions (see [below for nested schema](#nestedatt--spec--mirroring--mirrors--sticky))
-- `strategy` (String) Strategy defines the load balancing strategy between the servers.RoundRobin is the only supported value at the moment.
+- `strategy` (String) Strategy defines the load balancing strategy between the servers.
+RoundRobin is the only supported value at the moment.
-- `weight` (Number) Weight defines the weight and should only be specified when Name references a TraefikService object(and to be precise, one that embeds a Weighted Round Robin).
+- `weight` (Number) Weight defines the weight and should only be specified when Name references a TraefikService object (and to be precise, one that embeds a Weighted Round Robin).

 <a id="nestedatt--spec--mirroring--mirrors--health_check"></a>
 ### Nested Schema for `spec.mirroring.mirrors.health_check`

 Optional:

-- `follow_redirects` (Boolean) FollowRedirects defines whether redirects should be followed during the health check calls.Default: true
+- `follow_redirects` (Boolean) FollowRedirects defines whether redirects should be followed during the health check calls.
+Default: true
 - `headers` (Map of String) Headers defines custom headers to be sent to the health check endpoint.
 - `hostname` (String) Hostname defines the value of hostname in the Host header of the health check request.
-- `interval` (String) Interval defines the frequency of the health check calls.Default: 30s
+- `interval` (String) Interval defines the frequency of the health check calls.
+Default: 30s
 - `method` (String) Method defines the healthcheck method.
-- `mode` (String) Mode defines the health check mode.If defined to grpc, will use the gRPC health check protocol to probe the server.Default: http
+- `mode` (String) Mode defines the health check mode.
+If defined to grpc, will use the gRPC health check protocol to probe the server.
+Default: http
 - `path` (String) Path defines the server URL path for the health check endpoint.
 - `port` (Number) Port defines the server URL port for the health check endpoint.
 - `scheme` (String) Scheme replaces the server URL scheme for the health check endpoint.
 - `status` (Number) Status defines the expected HTTP status code of the response to the health check request.
-- `timeout` (String) Timeout defines the maximum duration Traefik will wait for a health check request before considering the server unhealthy.Default: 5s
+- `timeout` (String) Timeout defines the maximum duration Traefik will wait for a health check request before considering the server unhealthy.
+Default: 5s

 <a id="nestedatt--spec--mirroring--mirrors--response_forwarding"></a>